Farmhouse/fhp2-drugs-and-daydreams/README.md

 Stars swim over half the sky, keeping watch on those not yet touched by dawn’s indulgence.
 Atmosphere of cobalt fade into pink.
 With squinted eyes and sleeved layers unable to keep the full breath of cold out, Artemis and I walk to the stone wall that separates sleeping town from salty shore and sit upon its misty ledge.

 Bar Harbor.
-Mount Desert Island.
+Mount Desert Island, Maine.
 The continent’s edge.

 At moments like this it’s easy to feel a tiny intruder stumbling accidentally upon scenes of such ungraspable grandeur.
 Face to face with the ocean’s infinity, as the wave of transition sweeps across the heavens, as if for a few fleeting moments the world makes visible its soul.